 Is There a Middle Category?

 All the same, while I’ve floated this suggestion out there for discussion, I still find myself uneasy calling someone a heretic while they still hold the basic theology of the creeds in a fairly conservative form.
 Perhaps I’m too slow to call a spade a spade.
 It’s precisely here where I wonder, though, if there is possibly some third category between heresy and adiaphora.
 I don’t have a fancy name for it, but possibly something along lines of “really, really, serious theological error.”
-As in, excommunication probably isn’t fitting for the person who holds this, but then again, neither should you be signing them up to teach Sunday School for the kids.
+As in, excommunication maybe isn’t fitting for the person who holds this, but then again, neither should you be signing them up to teach Sunday School for the kids.

 I’m not sure where this leaves us.
-I suppose I’m floating the idea that, no, bare-bones creedal affirmation is not enough.
+I guess I’m floating the idea that, no, bare-bones creedal affirmation is not enough.
 But then again, it doesn’t seem to have ever been–the Christian tradition has always said there was a bit more, especially in regards to biblical morality.
 Nor has that standard been an arbitrary one, but an ethic at the heart of biblical revelation.

 As I said, this is all somewhat tentative.
 I think it makes sense, which is I why I wrote it, but I welcome your gracious corrections, thoughts, and comments.
 Please do be respectful of each other, though, and pleased don’t be offended if I don’t respond.